5 super easy Italian Classic Ravioli Fillings recipes, to make your homemade ravioli as a real Italian housewife would do!

 Ingredients:

-Once you have boiled the spinach in salted water, drain and let it cool.
-When they are cold, squeeze them to remove the water.
-Meanwhile, pour the ricotta with the Parmigiano cheese, salt and nutmeg into a bowl.
+Once you’ve boiled the spinach in salted water, drain and allow it to cool.
+Once cooled, gently squeeze out any excess water.
+Meanwhile, in a bowl, combine the ricotta, Parmigiano cheese, salt, and nutmeg.

-Finely chop the spinach with a knife, or blend them with an immersion blender.
-Add the spinach to the mixture and stir to combine.
-Let it rest for at least 20 minutes in the fridge.
-If the dough is too soft, you can agglomerate with another dose of Parmigiano or breadcrumbs.
+Next, finely chop the spinach using a knife or blend them with an immersion blender.
+Add the chopped spinach to the ricotta mixture and stir until thoroughly combined.
+Let the mixture rest in the fridge for at least 20 minutes.
+If the mixture is too soft, you can adjust the consistency by adding more Parmigiano or breadcrumbs.

 3. Ravioli alla Mantovana with Pumpkin and Amaretto

-The specialty of this recipe lies in the combination of pumpkin with amaretto, the typical Saronno biscuit.
+The uniqueness of this recipe shines through the marriage of pumpkin and Amaretto, the Iconic Saronno Biscuit.

-Puree the pumpkin pulp.
-In a bowl, mix the pumpkin with the crumbled amaretti and mustard.
-Add the Parmigiano, salt, and grated nutmeg.
+Once baked, puree the pumpkin pulp.
+In a mixing bowl, combine the pumpkin with crumbled amaretti biscuits and mustard.
+Incorporate Parmigiano, salt, and grated nutmeg, ensuring a harmonious blend of flavors.

 Once you have made your ravioli, cook a little at a time for about 5 minutes from when it boils.